 CEOs, conductors of symphony orchestras and many other people believe their jobs are creative.
 Let us analyze their beliefs, especially the beliefs of those whose job comes with a uniform.

 The job of the conductor is considered creative by definition.
 It is, but the creativity is in the translation of the language of the composer (notes) into the language of the audience (sounds).
-Concerts are reproducible, it does not matter if:
+Concerts themselves are reproducible, it does not matter if:

 > you listen to the orchestra or to the record,